tobia33/password_manager/README.md

 The encryption is made using the Fernet encryption from the python cryptography library

 Password manager is a python program, to use it you should download the password_manager_py directory and execute password_manager.py

-Another version is currently being worked on, a phone application, using html, css, javascript and php.